Grocery Shopping TipsHow Top-Up Grocery Shopping Works

 • Create a Pantry List, Refrigerator List, and Freezer Inventory List

-• Write down the core ingredients, including spices (free printable spice list) needed for a large grocery shop once a month.
-Use my free budget binder printable grocery list to create your core ingredients list.
+• Write down the core ingredients, including spices (free printable spice list), needed for a large grocery shop once a month.
+Use my free budget binder printable grocery list to create your list of core ingredients.

-• List top-up grocery shopping items you may need each week by keeping a list on the refrigerator or a mobile phone.
+• List the top-up grocery shopping items you may need each week by keeping a list on the refrigerator or in your mobile phone.
 Add to it as items are needed each week and use these as top-up groceries.

-• You may need to alter your large grocery shop based on top-up groceries required, so always inventory what you buy often.
+• You may need to alter your large grocery shop based on the top-up groceries required, so always keep track of what you buy often.

 • Use coupons, flyer specials, in-store discounts, multi-buy, bulk purchases, and mobile apps to save money.
 Flipp App – Free!
 Compare prices at grocery stores with the Flipp app or a grocery price book.